Improving internal comfort – pick the perfect plaster

 SMET (the agent for leading German manufacturer, CASEA), has introduced the latest in internal moisture regulating plaster systems – CASEA Casucalc Klima, an internal base coat plaster, combined with CASEA Klimafeinputz KFP, a breathable fine finishing plaster.

 The Klimafeinputz KFP breathable fine finishing plaster is unique in that, rather than being a pure cement or pure gypsum-based plaster, it combines the properties of gypsum, lime and clay.
-The product’s special composition consisting of clay, fine white lime, fractional sands, marble powder and CASUL white pigment, allows the product to breathe – and also provides a high level of protection against micro-organism/mould growth, without using chemical additives.
+The product’s special composition consisting of clay, fine white lime, fractional sands, marble powder and CASUL white pigment, allows the product to breathe – and also provides a high level of protection against micro-organisms/mould growth, without using chemical additives.

 Sourced naturally and ecologically, the components of lime and clay combine for excellent technical properties, offering moisture absorption, moisture regulation, strength and protection against micro-organism growth.

 Klimafeinputz KFP permits constant hygrometric exchange between the substrate and the environment.
-It regulates moisture in the air and it’s highly breathable, therefore, contributing to humidity regulation – it works by absorbing moisture quickly and also by releasing it quickly.
+It regulates the moisture in the air and it’s highly breathable, therefore, contributing to humidity regulation – it works by absorbing moisture quickly and also by releasing it quickly.

 NATURAL ANTI-MOULD PROPERTIES